Here's exactly why Facebook, Apple and Google love Mondly and why is this the best language learning app you'll ever...

 Check Mondly, the pocket-held language tutor that allows you to put your brain on autopilot and enjoy your ride to fluency in Italian.

 By combining solid neural science, cutting edge technologies, bite-sized Daily Lessons and a gamified experience guaranteed to make you addicted to learning languages, Mondly is ready to literally glue the Italian language into your brain.

 Start using Mondly for free on your computer or tablet or, better yet, download the Mondly app on your iOS or Android device and learn languages fast anytime, anywhere.

-Do you want to learn Italian with Mondly in only 5 minutes a day?
+Do you want to learn Italian with Mondly in just 10 minutes a day?